Arrest of Sheikh Mujibur Rahman: In-camera trial

 Radio Australia reported that at midnight on 26 March, president Khan expressed in a private conversation his intent to ensure the certain death of Mujib.
 On 19 July, Khan announced that Mujib would be tried in a secret military tribunal.
 On 2 August, the government declared that Mujib's trial would begin after nine days.
 One of the main charges against Mujib was declaring war against the state.
 In the White Paper on the crisis in East Pakistan published in August, the same charge of treason was brought against Mujib, although the allegation did not align with the reality.
 Because, according to the observation of the foreign journalists in East Pakistan, the AL had no serious plan to establish Bangladesh before 25 March.
 The trial of Mujib was decided to be held behind closed doors.

 The military tribunal was led by Brigadier Rahimuddin Khan.
 From Bangladesh, Bernard Sheridan & Company was appointed to represent Mujib in court.
 However, the government of Pakistan did not allow them the opportunity to fight the case.
+The trial began on the scheduled date.
+However, the government announced later that it had been postponed that very day so that the accused could choose his own defense lawyer.
+In reality, the United States Department of State had advised the government of Pakistan to delay the proceedings with the aim of finding a solution to the East Pakistan crisis.
+On 18 August, the Provisional Government of Bangladesh, citing a Pakistani army officer sympathetic to Bangladesh, reported that when the Pakistani government issued a summons for Mujib to appear before the tribunal, he refused it, and at one point the government ordered Jumman Abadi, a special guard for Mujib, to kill him by poisoning his food and water, which Abadi refused to do.
+According to information, the army subsequently killed the special guard after news of the assassination attempt was leaked.
 On 19 August, Mujib was presented before the court for the first time.
 When allowed to appoint a defense lawyer, he requested his party's Kamal Hossain, but since that was not possible, (Note: In April 1971, Kamal Hossain was arrested by the Pakistani government.) he selected A. K. Brohi.
 As he was charged with sedition, Mujib decided not to defend himself during the proceedings.
 Meanwhile, the president hinted that the verdict would result in a death sentence.